benhoyt/benhoyt.github.com/writings/mugo.md

 Before I started, I mulled over which subset of features I should include.
 I knew I'd need some kind of container type to store compiler state: for example, the names and types of variables, and function signatures and return types.
 But which container?

 Go has pointers, and they're safer but not nearly as powerful as C's, because you can't do pointer arithmetic.
-Fabrice Bellard's OTCC makes heavy use of C pointers, but those weren't going to work in Go.
+Bellard's compiler makes heavy use of C pointers, but those weren't going to work in Go.

 What about structs or maps?
 Well, those were going to be more complex to implement, and don't really solve the most common problem of storing a list of things.
-So I decided I could do without those, and just needed slices.
+So I decided I could do without all those, and just needed slices.

 Here's what Mugo supports:

-* `int`, decimal integer literals, character constants, and most expressions that operate on `int`: `+`, `-`, `*`, `/`, `%`, `==`, `!=`, `<`, `<=`, `>`, and `>=`, with operator precedence handled as per Go.
-The compiler recognizes the type name `bool` but treats it identically to `int` (`&&`, `||`, and `!` operate on these pseudo-`bool`s).
+* The `int` type, decimal integer literals, character constants, and most expressions that operate on `int`: `+`, `-`, `*`, `/`, `%`, `==`, `!=`, `<`, `<=`, `>`, and `>=`, with operator precedence handled as per Go.
+The compiler recognizes the type name `bool` but treats it identically to `int` (`&&`, `||`, and `!` operate on these pseudo-bools).
-* `string`, including string constants with `\` escapes, string equality tests using `==` or `!=`, string concatenation via `+`, and `len`.
+* The `string` type, including string constants with `\` escapes, string equality tests using `==` or `!=`, string concatenation via `+`, and `len()`.
 * Slices, but only `[]int` and `[]string`.
-Slice literals and `make` are not supported, so to build a slice you have to create an empty slice and `append` to it.
-Slice item fetching and assignment are supported (though not bounds checked!), as are `slice[:n]` expressions and `len`.
+Slice literals and `make()` are not supported, so to build a slice you have to create an empty slice and `append` to it.
+Slice item fetching and assignment are supported, as are `slice[:n]` expressions and `len()`.
 * Type checking, even with the limited range of types, is incomplete.
-I check types in places where it made sense, but it's certainly not exhaustive.
+I check types in places where it was easy, but it's certainly not exhaustive.
-* Statements: `if` and `else`, the `for condition` form, `return`, and Go's `:=` short variable declaration.
+* Statements: `if` and `else`, `for condition { ... }`, `return`, and Go's `:=` short variable declaration.
 * Variables and constants.
-However, `var` and `const` are only supported at the top level; you have to use `:=` for locals (which is much more common in Go anyway).
+However, `var` and `const` are only supported at the top level; you have to use `:=` for locals (which is more common in Go anyway).
 Only typed integer constants are supported.
 * Top-level functions, including recursion.
-However, function types and closures are not supported.
+However, function values and anonymous functions are not supported.
 Functions can only have a single return value, and variadic functions aren't included.
-* I/O: reading a single character from stdin, and writing strings to stdout and stderr.
+* I/O: reading a single character from stdin (`getc`), and writing strings to stdout (`print`) and stderr (`log`).
 * Go grammar, but pared down to just what's needed here.
-A lot of constructs are not supported, for example `++` statements, `for ... range` loops, etc. Single-line comments with `//` are supported.
+A lot of constructs are not supported, for example `++` and `--`, `for range` loops, and many others.
+Single-line comments with `//` are supported.

 And that's about it!
 If I've left it out of the above list, it's probably not included.
 Like I said, a *small* subset.

-I consulted the nice and concise [Go language spec](https://golang.org/ref/spec) a bunch while writing this, though I've almost certainly got some things wrong.
-What is implemented does work like Go, though, as my "diff test" shows.
+I consulted the nice and concise [Go language spec](https://golang.org/ref/spec) a bunch while building this, though I've almost certainly got some things wrong.
+However, what is implemented does seem to work like Go, as shown by my "diff test".

 ## Code generation

 Mugo is a single-pass compiler that outputs x86-64 assembly from the parser as it goes.
 There's no in-memory abstract syntax tree -- it would be tricky to build that with only slices in any case.

-This is extremely simple, but it's also very dumb.
-There's no optimization -- I basically turn my powerful register-based CPU into a dumb stack machine, and push and pop intermediate values and return values to and from the stack.
-Probably half the complexity of a real compiler is in the code generation (the other half in the type checking -- and both of those things are incredibly simplified in Mugo).
+It's also very naive.
+There's no optimization -- I basically turn my powerful register-based CPU into a dumb stack machine, and `push` and `pop` intermediate values and return values to and from the stack.
+Probably half the complexity of a real compiler is in the code generation -- the other half is in the type checking -- and both of those things are incredibly simplified in Mugo.

 One of the tricks I had to play was for local variable declarations (with Go's `:=` syntax).
 Because there's only one pass, you don't know how many locals you'll have or what their types are until you've finished parsing the function.
-So my function prologue (apart from the usual `rbp` frame pointer dance) subtracts 64 bytes from the stack pointer to make space for up to 8 cells of local variables (the max used in Mugo is 7 cells).
+So my function prologue (apart from the usual `rbp` frame pointer dance) subtracts 64 bytes from the stack pointer to allow space for up to 8 cells of local variables (the most used in Mugo is 7 cells).

 Here's the full output for an integer `add` function: